solodev/cloud-documentation/src/marketplace/accounts/index.md

 1. All successfully added accounts will be listed here
 2. You can initiate adding an account by clicking the blue add referral button at the top right

 !!!
+Note:
-***Please note:** Partner accounts must accept your offer before they will appear on this page.*
+Partner accounts must accept your offer before they will appear on this page.
 !!!

 <a href="../../images/marketplace-accounts-lg.jpg" target="_blank"><img src="../../images/marketplace-accounts.jpg" style="margin: auto; display: block"></a>